mik-laj/discovery-api/gen_data/release_notes_md/resource_manager_docs_release_notes.md

 Organization setup wizard beta release

-The organization setup wizard UI makes it easier for you to delegate setup and management of Organization resources to other users, assign fundamental Cloud IAM roles to users, and import existing projects and billing accounts to your organization.
+The organization setup wizard UI makes it easier for you to delegate setup and management of Organization resources to other users, assign fundamental IAM roles to users, and import existing projects and billing accounts to your organization.

 ##  July 12, 2018